Compliance

 Best Execution Policy pursuant to section 168(7) of the German Investment Code (KAGB)

-If there are no internal work instructions that have to be observed as a matter of priority, the best execution rules described below apply.
-Deutsche Investment Kapitalverwaltung AG (Deutsche Investment) has adopted principles for the execution of orders for financial instruments (trading orders) and other assets (securities).
-In particular, these concern
+Unless specific internal work instructions are in place that must be observed with priority, the following best execution rules apply.
+Deutsche Investment Kapitalverwaltungsgesellschaft AG (Deutsche Investment) has established principles for the execution of orders in financial instruments (trading orders) and other assets.
+These particularly concern:

 • Borrowing.

-When Deutsche Investment executes trading decisions for the managed AIF as part of its portfolio management, it acts in the best interest of the AIF or the investors in the AIF it manages as part of its special duty of care.
+When Deutsche Investment executes trading decisions for the managed AIF as part of its portfolio management, it acts in the best interest of the AIF or the investors of the AIFs it manages, within the scope of its special duty of care.

-Purchases or sales of financial instruments or other assets for which best execution is important are made by Deutsche Investment on the best available terms, taking into account all information available at the time the order is placed.
-When deciding on the selection of counterparties and their execution of orders, the Company is guided by certain factors relevant to achieving the best possible result, including in particular:
+In this regard, the following applies in detail, taking into account Article 27 of the Level II Regulation: Deutsche Investment will make purchases or sales of financial instruments or other assets for which best execution is important, taking into account all information available at the time the order is placed, under the best available conditions.
+When deciding on the selection of counterparties and their execution of orders, the Company considers certain factors relevant to achieving the best possible result, including in particular:

 • Price